Last updated: April 23, 2025

 Home equity loan appraisal process

-There are several different types of home appraisals that a lender may choose to use.
-Some are cheaper, faster, and easier to obtain than others.
-Your lender decides which appraisal method they will use to determine the current market value of your home.
+There are several types of home appraisal techniques that a lender may use to determine the current market value of your home, including:

 How AVM works

-An AVM pulls historical MLS data to uncover recent and historical average and median home sales data, as well as broader neighborhood information culled from income trends, nearby points of interest, and the ratio of owner-occupied versus investor-owned properties.
+An AVM pulls historical MLS data to uncover recent and historical average, median home sales data and other factors.

 The amount of available residential real estate data has exploded in recent years, particularly as more and more information is available online.
 This means data aggregators and artificial intelligence algorithms have access to home-valuing information in real time and can make appraisal adjustments as new homes are bought and sold.
 This robust supply of time-sensitive data can sometimes replace the need for a full or walk-through appraisal requiring an interior inspection of the property that can add time and costs to the process.

-The AVM is a fast and easy way to value a home.
+The AVM can be a fast and easy way to value a home.
 This makes it possible for a homeowner to find out how much can be borrowed, sometimes in just a few seconds.

 Though without the ability to capture incremental information, you may want to have an extra conversation with your lender if special or unique qualities about your home could add significant equity.

-To make sure your home is valued as favorably as possible, dig into your neighborhood’s data on the major online realtor sites or access your town’s public property records.
-Examine properties comparable to your and prepare to discuss undocumented trends that you notice with your lender.
+To make sure your home is valued as favorably as possible, it may help to dig into your neighborhood’s data on the major online realtor sites or access your town’s public property records.
+Examine properties comparable to yours and prepare to discuss undocumented trends that you notice with your lender.

-This method is generally faster than the walk-through appraisal, but not as swift as the AVM method since it still takes time to schedule an appraiser’s appointment and wait for the report.
-A drive-by may establish an estimated value of a property, but it’s not as thorough as an interior appraisal of a home, as it’s generally based on the view from the street.
+This method can establish an estimated value of a property, but it’s not as thorough as a full appraisal of a home, as it’s generally based on the view from the street.

-If you’re expecting a drive-by appraisal, consider boosting your home’s curb appeal by trimming hedges, planting flowers, and even re-painting or replacing a front door before the appraisal is conducted.
+If you’re expecting a drive-by appraisal, consider improving your home’s curb appeal.
+You may be able to do this by trimming hedges, planting flowers, and re-painting or replacing a front door.

 LEARN MORE: Understanding the home appraisal report